 A State law adopted in 1991 ("AB 1200") imposed additional financial reporting requirements on school districts, and established guidelines for emergency State aid apportionments.
 Under the provisions of AB 1200, each school district is required to file interim certifications with the County Superintendent (on December 15, for the period ended October 31, and by mid-March for the period ended January 31) as to its ability to meet its financial obligations for the remainder of the then-current fiscal year and, based on current forecasts, for the subsequent fiscal year.
 The County Superintendent reviews the certification and issues either a positive, negative or qualified certification.
-A positive certification is assigned to any school district that will meet its financial obligations for the current fiscal year and subsequent two fiscal years.
+A positive certification is assigned to any school district that will meet its financial obligations for the current fiscal years.
+A negative certification is assigned to any school district that is deemed unable to meet its financial obligations for the remainder of the fiscal years.
 A negative certification is assigned to any school district that may not meet its financial obligations for the current fiscal year or two subsequent fiscal years.
 A school district that receives a qualified or negative certification may not issue tax and revenue anticipation notes or certificates of participation without approval by the County Superintendent in that fiscal year or in the net succeeding year.
 The District self-certified with the County Office of Education a positive certification for the first and second interim reports for fiscal year 2016-17.